-Parental alienation causes severe trauma and devastation to an estimated 22 million parents in the U.S., and it affects millions more worldwide.
-Despite the sheer number of families and communities affected by this problem, many people either do not know what it is, deny its existence, or act as bystanders to alienators’ campaigns of chaos.
-In Parents Acting Badly, Drs.
-Jennifer Jill Harman and Zeynep Biringen provide a thorough analysis of how parental alienators accomplish their aims and impact on others, and highlight how parenting stereotypes, gender inequality, and social institutions such as family courts all contribute to the problem.
-Parents Acting Badly represents a paradigm shift in thinking about parental alienation — from a private issue to a public concern.
-The authors suggest new approaches to addressing this controversial problem that encompass individual change, as well as social and institutional reforms.
+In , Drs.
+Jennifer Jill Harman and Zeynep Biringen provide a thorough analysis of how and why parental alienation can insidiously gain momentum over the years, and how parenting stereotypes, gender inequality, and social institutions (such as family courts) all sanction and even promote the problem. represents a paradigm shift in thinking about parental alienation — from a private issue to a public concern.
+The authors suggest new approaches to addressing this controversial problem that encompasses individual change, as well as social and institutional reforms.
 The understanding and prevention of parental alienation can help families, societies, and institutions protect the best interests of the child.